 7. Remember:

-Kostya Choleric makes a good leader, a good administrator or director, with some practice also makes a good course coach.
+Kostya Choleric makes a good leader, a good administrator or director, with some practice also makes a good coach.
 He is good in a job that requires him to interact with people in an organized way.

 C. Melancholy